celestiaorg/orchestrator-relayer/docs/orchestrator.md

 When creating a validator, a random EVM address corresponding to its operator is set in the Blobstream state.
 This latter will be used by the orchestrator to sign attestations.
 And since validators will generally not have access to its corresponding private key, that address needs to be edited with one whose private key is known to the validator operator.

+> **_NOTE:_** When a validator wants to start an orchestrator for a Celestia network for the first time, they will need to generate an EVM address offchain, either using the [EVM keystore](#evm-key) methods or a third party software that allows generating Ethereum addresses and provide you with a private key or a BIP39 mnemonic.

-To edit an EVM address for a certain validator, its corresponding account needs to send a `RegisterEVMAddress` transaction with the new address.
+So, to edit an EVM address for a certain validator, its corresponding account needs to send a `RegisterEVMAddress` transaction with the new address.

 First, you should get your validator `valoper` address.
 To do so, run the following: